July 28, 2025

 Multi-Modal Communication Development:

-Real Example from Our Integrated Approach:This term, when children create Aboriginal art symbols during our cultural learning program, they won't just be making art.
-They'll be understanding that symbols carry meaning, developing fine motor skills for writing, learning about cultural communication methods, and building their own symbolic representation abilities.
+A Real Example From Our Program: When children create Aboriginal art symbols during our cultural learning programme, they aren't just making art.
+They are understanding that symbols carry meaning, developing fine motor skills for writing, learning about cultural communication methods, and building their own symbolic representation abilities.

 Observable Signs Your Child Is Developing: